-Kapuśniak (pronounced: capoo-shnyack; kapusta means cabbage) is one of the most popular and characteristic soups in Poland.
+Kapuśniak (pronounced: capoo-shnyack; kapusta means cabbage) is one of the most characteristic Polish soups.

-It’s traditionally prepared from cabbage (either sauerkraut or fresh chopped cabbage) and vegetables.
+It’s traditionally prepared from cabbage (either sauerkraut or fresh chopped cabbage, sometimes both) and vegetables.
 Kapuśniak is based on smoked bacon or pork rib broth, but a vegetarian variant – based on veggie & dried wild mushroom broth – is just as flavourful.

 Kapuśniak is such a fall classic.
 Soft pieces of tangy sauerkraut mingle with carrots, potatoes, and smokey bacon for a bowl of soul-soothing comfort.
 Making it at home is one of the simplest and most satisfying ways to treat yourself when the weather gets unpleasantly cold.

 If you would like to try more Polish soups with a strong, sour flavour, try one of these favourites: